Manineethi/Manineethi/README.md

 Hello, I’m Manimozhi Neethinayagam (call me MANI)! 🌟

 Welcome to my GitHub!
-I’m a dedicated Data Analyst and Data Engineer passionate about unlocking insights from data.
+I’m a dedicated Data Analyst passionate about unlocking insights from data.
 Holding a Master’s in Information Systems from California State University, Los Angeles, I leverage Python, SQL, Power BI, and Azure to craft robust data pipelines and impactful visualizations that drive business success.

 About Me 🧑‍💼